jfioasd/Flip/README.md

     2. Otherwise: Drop TOS.
 3. If `self.acc > 0`: mirror the IP.

+#### An example

-An example that filters out all odd-indexed items of the input list:
+The following program filters out all odd-indexed items of the input list:

 ```
 _#w@A&aI1